talves/advent-of-code-2023/day-12/README.md

 There is a mixture of solutions working although one of them has an issue at the moment and producing the incorrect answer.

+HINT to myself: Rewrite!!!
+Use the pattern method to get correct line combinations.